The Best Portfolio Management Software Makes Your Life Easier

-Investment Account Manager is designed for investment management, not budgeting, debt or other financial management tasks.
+Investment Account Manager is designed for stock portfolio tracking and investment management, not budgeting, debt or other financial management tasks.

 You can track an unlimited number of portfolios.
 Each investment portfolio is handled individually and transactions are segregated by account.
 This helps the investor to create portfolios by objective and track according to distinct parameters.

 The reports section allows you to customize reports and even create reports that combine portfolios.
 For example, Investment Account Manager allows you to combine all portfolios and review your overall asset allocation (stocks, bonds, cash and other) and on a granular level by stock sector and size.